lamda/transnet/README.md

 Transnet is tool to analyze data from the public transit network of Graz, Austria.
 It loads data from files dumped from OpenStreetMap, constructs a networkx graph and calculates several centrality measures (betweenness centrality, eigenvector centrality, geodesic closeness centrality).

-The data was obtained from the OpenStreetMap Overpass Turbo API (http://overpass-turbo.eu/) by first selecting an area that includes Graz and some of its surroundings and then running the following queries:
+The data is available in the data folder and was obtained from the OpenStreetMap [Overpass Turbo API](http://overpass-turbo.eu/) in 2013.
+All data is © OpenStreetMap contributors, [CC BY-SA](http://creativecommons.org/licenses/by-sa/2.0/).
+The data was obtained by first selecting an area that includes Graz and some of its surroundings and then running the following queries:

 Tramway network (data/osm_tram.xml)
 ========